-Euphorbia paralias (Sea Spurge 2010-16
+Euphorbia paralias (Sea Spurge 2010-18

 The dynamism of its habitats may be responsible both for decline and expansion or re-establishment, given its growth on sandy shore dunes.
 Since the low point of the 1971-80 survey, it has been found at Swalecliffe and also (Philp, 2010) at Shellness in Sheppey and at the Greatstone dunes, and so should be regarded as scarce, rather than rare, in the county.
-Indeed, our 2010-16 records amount to ten tetrads (the equivalent of 16 monads), which only just qualifies the species as a rare plant register taxon.
-This may be as, if not more, plentiful as it has ever been in the county, given that it is likely to have been reasonably well recorded at any time, through the nature of its habitat.
+Indeed, our county, given that it is likely to have been reasonably well recorded at any time, through the nature of its habitat.
 In view of the number of records, a distribution map is included here as well as a data table.